 The cavity was then filled, leaving space for the last layer of saturated dentine (A4) using the condensing tip of Compothixo, used in intermittent vibration mode (it is enough to rest your finger on the switch without pressing all the way down on the release)

-The coronal dentine was applied in two steps, the cusps being modelled alternatively with the Compothixo pointed tip.
+The coronal dentine was applied in two steps, the cusps being modeled alternatively with the Compothixo pointed tip.

-Also in this case used with intermittent vibration to enhance the adaptation and morphology, without the material becoming rolled up around the tip.
+Used with intermittent vibration in this step too to enhance the adaptation and morphology, without the material becoming rolled up around the tip.

 Ochre was used in order to achieve an even more saturated dentine, and Brown was used characterize the fissures.